 This procedure shall be used by the Media Session Handler to acquire Service Access Information from the 5GMSd AF.
 The Media Session Handler uses the GET method for this purpose.

-The downlink streaming session for which the Media Session Handler is requesting data is identified by a unique reference contained in the path of the URL, as specified in clause 5.x.3.4.7.2.4 Update Service Access Information properties.
+The downlink streaming session for which the Media Session Handler is requesting data is identified by a unique reference contained in the path of the URL, as specified in clause 5.x.3.

+Once it has obtained an initial set of Service Access Information, the Media Session Handler shall periodically check for updated Service Access Information by issuing a conditional HTTP GET request containing either

+an If-None-Match request header with the value of the entity tag (ETag) that was returned with the most recently acquired ServiceAccessInformation resource, or else

+an If-Modified-Since request header with the Last-Modified value of that most recently acquired resource.

+The periodicity of polling for updated Service Access Information shall be guided by the value of the Expires and/or Cache-control: max-age headers that shall be included along with every response message for this procedure.

+4.7.2.4 Update Service Access Information properties.

 The Update operation is not allowed on Service Access Information.